 To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-Let’s get one thing straight – if you do any prep for the Blue Lagoon it’s this BOOK YOUR TICKETS IN ADVANCE!
-If you don’t you probably won’t get in.
-Even if it’s a slow day (like a Monday at 3 in the middle of winter) the Blue Lagoon is still crazy packed.
-We arrived 45 minutes early and they told us that since they were at capacity they wouldn’t be able to let us in until 15 prior to our reservation time.
+Let’s get one thing straight – if you do any prep for the Blue Lagoon, it’s this: BOOK YOUR TICKETS IN ADVANCE!
+If you don’t, you probably won’t get in.
+Even if it’s a slow day (like a Monday at 3 in the middle of winter), the Blue Lagoon is still crazy packed.
+We arrived 45 minutes early, and they told us that since they were at capacity, they wouldn’t be able to let us in until 15 prior to our reservation time.
 How this whole deal works out that way, I have no clue, but just trust me here.
 Book your tickets in advance, and don’t show up too early, because you’ll just have to sit and wait in the cafe.
 You can find the link to book tickets right here.

-There are 2 roads to access blue lagoon depending on which way you are coming from – but the process is the same on both.
-When you are driving there you will turn off the main road onto a small side road (there are not many roads in Iceland) – if you aren’t paying attention you could easily miss it.
-As I remember though, there is a sign marking the way.
+There are 2 roads to access Blue Lagoon, depending on which way you are coming from – but the process is the same on both.
+When you are driving there, you will turn off the main road onto a small side road (there are not many roads in Iceland) – if you aren’t paying attention, you could easily miss it.
+As I remember, though, there is a sign marking the way.
 You will drive a little way (maybe 5 minutes) down this road through really stunning lava fields.
-We drove this in the afternoon and the light hitting it was truly stunning.
+We drove this in the afternoon, and the light hitting it was truly stunning.
 At the end of the road, you will hit the parking lot for the blue lagoon!
 Just walk through the main entrance (which is really cool by the way) and you are there!

-Once you are inside it is time to check-in.
+Once you are inside, it is time to check-in.
 Make sure you aren’t there any earlier than 15 minutes prior to your reservation.
 If you do so, they will tell you to wait in the cafe.
-It has some yummy food, but not much else to do except people watch.
+It has some yummy food, but not much else to do except people-watch.
 At check-in, they will take your credit card that will be attached to the wristbands you get.
-This will allow you to buy drinks and snacks in the Blue Lagoon instead of having to carry your wallet around.
-Very high tech.
+This will allow you to buy drinks and snacks in the Blue Lagoon instead of having to carry your wallet around — very high-tech!
 If you get the lowest package available, it will include your first drink and a towel, plus your silica face mask.
 Everything else is available for additional rentals, like extra towels, extra robes, extra mud masks, drinks, etc.

-After you check-in, you go down a hallway where you are then split to women and men’s lockers.
+After you check in, you go down a hallway where you are then split into women’s and men’s lockers.
 Here is where you get naked and change into your bikini.
 You will be asked to shower totally naked before getting into the lagoon with soap.
 Yes, they check and watch.
 They don’t want any outside chemicals affecting the water.
 They also ask that you wash your hair, but I wasn’t planning on getting my hair wet, so I didn’t do this.
 It’s not exactly easy or practical to go back and forth to the locker, so I recommend you take whatever you need with you when you head out.
 I personally wanted to scope out the lagoon and find photo spots and then went back to get my camera.

 Leaving the women’s locker rooms merges with the boys’ – so if you came with someone of another sex, you guys can meet each other at the lagoon side.
-Just stand in the (heated) waiting area where there are a cafe and a little bar.
+Just stand in the (heated) waiting area, where there is a cafe and a little bar.
 There are tons of hooks to hang your towels on while you are in the lagoon.
 Just make sure you remember your hook number!
-The first thing we did when we finally stepped into that steaming blue water?
-Head to the bar!!
-It helps warm you up and is awesome for people watching.
-We made our rounds in the lagoon to find the best photo spots.
-I finished my champagne, went back to the locker room (COLD!) and we snapped away.

 After this, we got our silica mud masks and laughed at the fact that our eyelashes and hair (and Drew’s beard) were frozen!
-If you visit in winter this is sure to happen.
+If you visit in winter, this is sure to happen.
 It made me feel a little bit like Elsa from Disney’s Frozen.
-There’s not much to do except drink and relax.
-So pace yourself and enjoy the tranquility.
+There’s not much to do except drink and relax, so pace yourself and enjoy the tranquility.

 Surprisingly drinks were reasonably priced for Iceland, about the same you would pay elsewhere.
 There is also a really fancy restaurant that you can opt to eat at, we did not.

 Trust me when I say getting your hair wet here is not fun.
 The lagoon recommends you put extra conditioner in it to help.
 They offer some, but I still saw lots of girls struggling.
 The sulfurs and natural chemicals make your hair extremely stiff.
 It takes a lot of conditioners to work out.
 It’s not bad for your hair by any means, but I just didn’t want to deal with it.
 I also didn’t know how my platinum hair would react.
-I recommend bringing a claw, or some extra bobby pins, just in case.
+I recommend bringing a claw clip, or some extra bobby pins, just in case.

-The blue lagoon is always going to be busy, but why go when it is the BUSIEST.
-Opt for evenings or early mornings and you will beat some of the crowds.
-The Lagoon is HUGE and when we were there it didn’t feel crowded at all, except maybe by the bar.
-We went at 3:30 pm on a Monday (one hour before sunset in January) and it was perfect.
+The Blue Lagoon is always going to be busy, but why go when it is the BUSIEST?
+Opt for evenings or early mornings, and you will beat some of the crowds.
+The Lagoon is HUGE, and when we were there, it didn’t feel crowded at all, except maybe by the bar.
+We went at 3:30 p.m. on a Monday (one hour before sunset in January), and it was perfect.

 Take off all jewelry before entering the lagoon.
 The elements in the water can affect it and make it change colors.
 I one time had all my stainless rings turn black at thermal springs.
 Don’t be like me.
 Take the jewelry off.